Landfill methane reductions in Colorado

 Overview

-The CDPHE Air Pollution Control Division will propose a rule to the Air Quality Control Commission in 2025 to reduce methane pollution from municipal solid waste landfills.
-If approved, the rulemaking hearing will be held later in 2025.
+The CDPHE Air Pollution Control Division proposed a rule to the Air Quality Control Commission in April 2025 to reduce methane pollution from municipal solid waste landfills.
+The commission held the rulemaking hearing in August 2025 and decided to reconvene in December 2025 for further discussions.
+During its December 2025 meeting, the commission approved the proposed rule.

 Municipal solid waste landfills are significant sources of methane, which is a powerful greenhouse gas that contributes to climate change.
 Colorado identified reducing methane pollution from landfills as a near-term action to reduce greenhouse gas emissions in the state’s Greenhouse Gas Pollution Reduction Roadmap 2.0.

 In October 2024, the Colorado Air Quality Control Commission adopted changes to the state’s greenhouse gas reporting requirements that apply to municipal solid waste landfills.
-These updates to Regulation 22, Part A support the new landfill methane reduction requirements the division plans to propose in 2025.
+The data collected through updates to Regulation 22, Part A will complement the new landfill methane reduction requirements, allowing Colorado to track methane reductions over time.

-The proposed methane reduction rule requirements would apply to municipal solid waste landfills based on the amount of waste currently in a landfill (“waste in place”).
-The proposal will consider measures such as:
+The methane reduction rule requirements apply to municipal solid waste landfills based on the amount of waste currently in a landfill (“waste in place”).
+The rule includes measures such as:

-The division will host online public information meetings in late 2024 and early 2025 on the rule proposal.
-During these sessions, the division will:
+The division hosted three online public information meetings in late 2024 and early 2025 on the rule proposal.
+During these sessions, the division:

 The division continually seeks public input before proposing new or updated rules.
 Explore the division's upcoming public participation opportunities.